mathesar-foundation/mathesar/docs/docs/installation/build-from-source/index.md

-#(Deprecated) Install Mathesar from source on Linux
+# Install Mathesar from source on Linux

-!!! warning "Deprecated"
-    The following installation method is deprecated and is no longer supported by Mathesar.
-We encourage you to use supported methods like [Docker](../docker/index.md) or [Docker Compose](../docker-compose/index.md) to install Mathesar.
-If you are currently using this installation method follow these [instructions](../../administration/upgrade.md#installed-from-source) to upgrade.

 !!! warning "For experienced Linux sysadmins"
     To follow this guide you need be experienced with Linux server administration, including the command line interface and some common utilities.

 ## Requirements

 ### System

 We recommend having at least 60 GB disk space and 4 GB of RAM.

 ### Operating System

 We've tested this on **Ubuntu**, but we expect that it can be adapted for other Linux distributions as well.

 ### Access

 You should have **root access** to the machine you're installing Mathesar on.

 ### Software

 You'll need to install the following system packages before you install Mathesar:

 - [Python](https://www.python.org/downloads/) 3.9